vtexdocs/dev-portal-content/docs/vtex-io/App Guides/vtex-app-store/vtex-io-documentation-submitting-your-app-in-the-vtex-app-store.md

 2. Access the folder containing your app.
 3. Run `vtex plugins add submit` plugin in the [VTEX CLI](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-vtex-io-cli-installation-and-command-reference).

-> ⚠️ Warning
->
-> The `vtex plugins add submit` plugin will only work if the VTEX IO CLI is updated to version 3.x that has a plugin-based architecture.
+> ⚠️ The `vtex plugins add submit` plugin will only work if the VTEX IO CLI is updated to version 3.x that has a plugin-based architecture.
 Check out the [Updating VTEX IO'S CLI](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-vtex-io-cli-update) and [Managing plugins documentation](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-vtex-io-cli-plugins) for more information.

 4. Then, run `vtex submit`.
 You can also specify which version your want to submit by running `vtex submit {vendor}.{name}@{version}`.